destination-earth/DestinE_ESA_CityNexus/README.md

 The platform is designed to provide policymakers a **collaborative platform to experiment with various strategies and solutions**, considering diverse factors and variables crucial for successful and sustainable urban interventions, thereby facilitating a coordinated approach to decision-making.

-<h2>Solution</h2>
+<h2>CITYNEXUS Platform Overview</h2>

-The CityNexus platform, designed for the Copenhagen Greater Metropolitan Area, aims to facilitate evidence-based decision-making at the municipality level.
-It targets a comprehensive set of Key Performance Indicators (KPIs) across five thematic areas.
-These include:
+The CITYNEXUS platform aims to facilitate evidence-based decision-making at the municipality level by providing capabilities to **evaluate a comprehensive set of Key Performance Indicators (KPIs)** and by implementing an **interactive system for assessing the impact of infrastructural and mobility changes on the target KPIs** through policy-relevant, user-defined ‘what-if’ scenario simulations.

+Currently, strategic decisions related to mobility and infrastructural interventions are primarily driven by economic constraints, thus overlooking the complex and multifaceted impacts on neighbourhoods and local communities.
+This issue is further exacerbated by a limited coordination and communication between districts of the same city or neighbouring municipalities, hence making it challenging to assess the holistic impact of a specific intervention on nearby areas.

+To address these limitations, CITYNEXUS offers policymakers a collaborative environment where they can freely experiment with different strategies and solutions.
+It provides a comprehensive decision-making framework that goes beyond simplistic cost considerations and considers the specific needs expressed by the user community (reflected in the selected KPIs).
+In this regard, CITYNEXUS targets a set of KPIs (preliminary identified together with the end users) addressing different thematic areas, namely:

 1.	**Mobility Patterns**: CityNexus provides detailed insights into commuting patterns, travel behavior, traffic flows, congestion rates, peak traffic hours, and overall mobility dynamics in the city.
 This information is crucial for understanding and addressing the challenges of urban transport and traffic management.
 2.	**Air Quality**: The platform evaluates the concentration of various pollutants at ground level, like nitrogen dioxide (NO2), sulfur dioxide (SO2), carbon monoxide (CO), ozone (O3), black carbon particles, and ultrafine particles.
-It leverages data from mobile mapping campaigns, in-situ stations, and advanced AI techniques to downscale Sentinel-5P data to a 100m spatial resolution, providing a precise picture of the city's air quality.
 3.	**Dynamic Population Distribution**: CityNexus describes human presence patterns over time, aiding in the understanding of population movements and densities in different city areas.
 4.	**Public Environmental Health**: The platform assesses how air pollution affects public health, including the incidence of diseases associated with exposure to different pollutants.
 5.	**Service Accessibility**: It evaluates the availability, accessibility, and equity of key urban services such as transportation, healthcare, education, workplaces, commercial, and recreational facilities.